-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's audited statutory basis financial statements for fiscal 2002 through 2005.
-Estimates for fiscal 2006 and projections for fiscal 2007 have been prepared by the Executive Office for Administration and Finance.
-Except where otherwise indicated, they are based on the office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, on enacted appropriations adjusted for projected reversions, and on supplemental appropriations filed by the Governor that remain before the Legislature.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's audited statutory basis financial statements for fiscal 2002 through 2006.
+Projections for fiscal 2007 have been prepared by the Executive Office for Administration and Finance.
+Except where otherwise indicated, they are based on the office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, on enacted appropriations adjusted for projected reversions and for the decrease of allotments by the Governor under Section 9C of Chapter 29 of the Massachusetts General Laws, and on supplemental appropriations filed by the Governor that remain before the Legislature.
 The financial information presented includes all budgeted operating funds of the Commonwealth.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Operating Fund Structure" in the April Information Statement for additional detail.
-Fiscal 2006 estimates are unaudited and subject to change.